The following questions and answers pertain to the four-day extension of the 2015 New Jersey's black bear hunting season:

 Q) When I shoot a bear can I purchase a permit and shoot another black bear?

-A) No, the season bag limit is one black bear per hunter.
+A) No, the season bag limit is one black bear per hunter, even if a permit for another zone had previously been purchased.

 Q) Where must I place the bear transportation tag after harvesting a black bear?